The Intelligence Behind Every Formulation.

 Lactobacillus rhamnosus

-Present in ≥30% of successful formulations across every system.
+Present in ≥30% of formulations associated with patient-reported symptom resolution across every system.

 How you reach it